 The Tep Wi-Fi hotspot includes everything you need to get online.

-- Tep 4G portable Wi-Fi hotspot (in a protective silicon bumper to prevent scratches)
+- Tep 4G portable Wi-Fi hotspot

 - Global travel power adapter (works in every country where Tep coverage extends)